nvorobev/pg_metricus_c/README.md

 Sending metrics in the socket (Brubeck, Graphite, etc.) from pl/pgsql code.

-If a sending is executed inside a transaction, the metrics will are delivered even if the transaction is aborted.
+If a sending is executed inside a transaction, the metrics will delivered even if the transaction is aborted.

 ### INSTALLATION